 Welcome!
 Please scroll down for latest post below my bio, and feel free to browse through the site’s pages which feature book reviews, samples of fiction and miscellany.

 Andrews’ early collections of poetry include In Pursuit of the Family, edited and published by Robert Bly and the Minnesota Writers’ Publishing House and Reunion, Lynx House Press, Christopher Howell, Publisher.
-Also in the seventies, before ever completing a B.A., she was four-year, full-time Poet in Residence to the St. Paul Schools, and won both a National Endowment for the Arts Fellowship in Literature and a Minnesota State Arts Board grant.
+Lucien Stryk was a champion of the title poem of the first collection, publishing it with other work in Heartland II: A Collection of Midwestern Poets, Northern Indiana Press, reading it on National Public Radio as “an archetypal midwestern poem.”
+Before ever completing a B.A., she was four-year, full-time Poet in Residence to the St. Paul Schools, and won both a National Endowment for the Arts Fellowship in Literature and a Minnesota State Arts Board grant.

 Roots, Travel and Passions